berkeleyGamedev/DecalWebsite/pages/labs/lab4/lab4.md

 Repeat the above steps for the **good enemy** type (Or just copy and paste and change the **SpriteRenderer** color and make a new prefab for it)

+### Spawning Enemies

+Now we have to spawn the enemies!
+Open up the SpawnManager script and fill in the appropriate functions.
+Finally, stick this SpawnManager script on an object in the scene that will NOT be destroyed (like an empty game object that just exists to spawn stuff).

 ### Programming Mouse-click and Score Functionality
 Now that we have an enemy to hit, go into the MouseInput script and add some code to deal with when the player clicks on an enemy
 - The easiest thing to do would be to check whether it is a good or a bad enemy